logikum/ngt.logikum.hu/contents/v35/about.md

 <!-- ======================================================================
 --- Search engine
 title:          About
-keywords:       about site
+keywords:       NgTranslation, ng-translation, Angular
-description:    About the md-site-seed project.
+description:    About the NgTranslation project.
 --- Menu system
 order:          100
 text:           About